Abdullah-Tasfiek/sorting-visualizer/README.md

 # sorting-visualizer

 ## About
 This project is to demonstrate how different sorting algorithms work with a real-time visual.
 The current sorting algorithms implemented on this project are merge sort and bubble sort.
-I will implement more sorting algorithms like quick sort and heap sort in the future.
+I will implement more sorting algorithms like quick sort, heap sort, etc in the future.

 ### Visit the project below